-Intent to Graduate Form:
+Intent to Graduate Form

 The most efficient way to apply to graduate is through your Dal Online account.
-There are also paper copies available in the Registrar's Office if you need to apply after the deadline has passed.
 A \$50 fee is charged to those who do not apply by the deadline.
 For a list of deadlines, please consult the Registrar's Office or the Academic Calendar.